 • Upon the first start, you are prompted to specify the folder where the workspace shall be located.

-• It is recommended to create the workspace folder in your home directory.
+• Creating the workspace folder in your home directory is recommended.

 • Open the view "Problems" via the menu "Window/Show View/Problems" and then click the entry "Configure Contents..." from its view menu.